sivakusayan/blog/src/posts/2023/5/browser-table-accessibility-remediation.md

 ---
-title: Exploring how browsers detect "fake" tables when making the AX tree
+title: Exploring the "Is this a real or fake table?" algorithm in browsers
 description: How browsers distinguish between "real" and "fake" tables for accessibility
 date: 2023-05-29
 tags: